highest rainfall in india

 3. Life in Mawsynram

-• Adaptation: Residents of Mawsynram have adapted to the high rainfall by building stilt houses and using thick, grass thatch to protect their homes.
+• Adaptation: Residents of Mawsynram have adapted to the high rainfall by building stilt houses and protecting their homes with thick grass thatch.

 • Agriculture: The abundant rainfall supports lush green landscapes and diverse vegetation, making agriculture a vital part of life.